adi095/adi095/README.md

 # Welcome to my GitHub page! 👋 - Adishree Sane

-I am a Software Engineer with a strong foundation in AI model architectures and Data, I combine deep learning with traditional robotics to help robots sense, move and think!
-I also leverage data analytics to extract meaningful insights and optimize both robotic behavior and system performance, bridging the gap between perception, decision-making, and real-world action.
+Computer Science graduate specializing in AI and robotics, enabling robots to sense, move, and think!
+Dedicated to developing intelligent systems focusing on perception, navigation, and motion planning in both simulation and real-time.

+Curious, driven, and ready to go all in—I'm here to grow fast, solve real problems, and contribute to something bigger!
+Let’s connect—I’d enjoy a quick chat

 ## 🎓 Experience